 - a) Virus Isolation: A nasopharyngeal swab or aspirate, or a throat swab obtained within four to seven days after the onset of rash, and/or approximately 50 ml of urine within seven days after the onset of rash. - b) Acute Serology: A blood specimen, to test for measles antibodies (IgM and IgG) at the first visit and ideally obtained within seven days after rash onset.
 When requesting measles specific IgM and IgG testing, please provide relevant clinical information on the lab requisition form and the purpose of the testing (e.g. recent vaccination, suspect measles) to facilitate rapid testing.
-Note: If the acute serology results in a patient with known or suspected exposure to measles show low, indeterminate or negative IgM and IgG, both tests should be repeated in one to two weeks.
+Note: If the acute serology results in a patient with known or suspected exposure to measles show low, - Note: If the acute serology results in a patient with known or suspected exposure to measles show low, indeterminate or negative IgM and IgG, both tests should be repeated in one to two weeks.